SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 3. **Justification**
     - Since God does not declare anyone righteous in principle who is not so in practice, the forensic view of justification (the imputation of Christ’s righteousness to believing sinners) often is rejected.
 Arminians usually define justification as forgiveness of sins that in turn fosters the moral government of the universe.
 4. **Sanctification**
-    - Believers should seek that instantaneous, secondblessing experience by which the Spirit eradicates sin and fills the heart with perfect love for God and others.
+    - Believers should seek that instantaneous, second blessing experience by which the Spirit eradicates sin and fills the heart with perfect love for God and others.
 This second work of grace is denoted “entire sanctification,” “Christian perfection,” and the “fullness of the blessing.”
 The term regeneration often is used inclusively to embrace the broad movement of salvation from conversion to sanctification.
 5. **Perseverance**
     - Given their strong emphasis on free agency, many Arminians hold that believers by willful sin may fall completely from the state of grace.
 The possibility of final apostasy motivates Christians to holiness and constancy of life.